aws-samples/aws-rds-oracle-recovery-manager-backups-automation/README.md

 The PL/SQL Code is to create a SP in RDS Oracle RMAN --> rds-rman-plsql-code.sql

+## Import Note: Use a Dedicated S3 bucket and avoid any other irrelevant files in it - if other files are found the backup procedure will run in endless loop

+## Second import note while executing the procedure

+if command -- exec rman_s3 (<bucket_name>); fails then run the bucket name with single quotes as follows

+exec rman_s3 ('<bucket_name>');

 ## Important Step: to execute the procedure you need to grant the following privilege

 grant create any procedure to <oracle_user>;